Staubgeborener/Klipper-Backup/docs/updating.md

 ```shell
 cd ~/klipper-backup && git pull
 ```

-## Update via Moonraker API
-Simply use the Moonraker API which is supplied with Mainsail or Fluidd, for example, to update the Klipper-Backup.
-Simple one-click update in the browser UI, as easy as it sounds.

 !!! warning "Important Note"
     Editing most files (with the exception of .env) inside of the `klipper-backup` folder, can lead to a ['dirty' repository](https://docs.mainsail.xyz/setup/updates/update-manager#dirty){:target="_blank"}, which will cause moonraker or the local git repository to be unable to pull updates until resolved.
 For Pull requests see [pull request](https://github.com/Staubgeborener/klipper-backup/pulls){:target="_blank"} or you are welcome to open a [feature request](https://github.com/Staubgeborener/klipper-backup/issues){:target="_blank"}.